 A credit union's ability to earn money affects its long-term survivability.
 Earnings may be retained by the credit union, giving a boost to its capital buffer, or be used to address problematic loans, potentially making the credit union better prepared to withstand economic shocks.
 Credit unions that are losing money, however, are less able to do those things.

 POLICE scored 10 out of a possible 30 on Bankrate's test of earnings, falling short of the national average of 10.11.

-POLICE had an earnings ratio of 3.00 percent in our test, higher than the average for all credit unions, a sign that it's running ahead of its peers in this area.
+The credit union had an earnings ratio of 0.00 percent in our test, better than the average for all credit unions, an indication that it's beating its peers in this area.